 I love the Calm or Peloton guided meditations.
 I generally choose a 10 minute one specifically designed for sleep if I’m feeling particularly awake by this time.
 Most often, I choose ones that speak to me in the moment.
 I love meditations that help me connect to certain emotions like courage, gratitude, patience or acceptance.
-Often those themes stay with my in my dreams and through the following day.
+Often those themes stay with me in my dreams and into the following day.

 9pm Lights Out

 I hope you found some helpful takeaways in my wind down routine.
-I know my night appears loaded with tool and techniques, but it’s truly something I look forward to and it’s what works for me.
+I know my night appears loaded with tools and techniques, but it’s truly something I look forward to and it’s what works for me.
 I hope you’re feeling inspired to elevate your night.
 Sweet dreams…